SalcedoManuel/SalcedoManuel/README.md

   * I am creating an app/web to manage strategies and tires of "F12021" and in a future, "F1 Manager".

+You can see it here :point_right: [F1](https://github.com/SalcedoManuel/F1-Management)

+  * I am developing a app to get and analize soundscape quizs data.

-You can see it here :point_right: [P5](https://github.com/SalcedoManuel/2020-2021-LTAW-Practicas/tree/main/P5)
+You can see it here :point_right: [Soundscape App](https://github.com/SalcedoManuel/Paisajes-Sonoros)

 ## What have I already done?